N30Z/Streamer/README.md

 <a id="readme-top"></a>
 # AniWorld Downloader

+THIS FORK ADRESSES:
+Docker container ready in github container registry (done) Persistence of users in docker (Planned) oauth support (Planned)

 AniWorld Downloader is a command-line tool for downloading and streaming content from aniworld.to and s.to.
 Currently available for Windows, macOS and Linux, it supports LoadX, VOE, Vidmoly, Filemoon, Luluvdo, Doodstream, Vidoza, SpeedFiles and Streamtape.

 [![PyPI Downloads](https://static.pepy.tech/badge/aniworld)](https://pepy.tech/projects/aniworld)